 The state enables such developments by excusing concentration through the narrow lens of conventional economic efficiency.
 This approach also aligns with elite accommodation.
 Canada's economic resources, thus, are held by a relatively small number of powerful economic actors.
 Although societal welfare losses are recognized to be associated with corporate concentration, most conventional economists defend them as tolerable when measured against narrow measures of cost efficiencies that typically exclude externalities.
 As well, it has now become the norm that the most efficient company (and the largest) brings great value to the company at the expense of social welfare (Martin, 2019).
-In other words, the efficiency gains are so narrowly held, that they contribute to deterioration in social welfare.
-It does not appear that regulators have recognized this, since such realities, combined with the challenges of measuring concentration and concentration impacts (see Current state), have resulted in weaker, not stronger, anti-competitive laws, regulation and behaviour.
+In other words, the efficiency gains are so narrowly held, usually by shareholders rather than consumers, that they contribute to deterioration in social welfare.
+Such realities, combined with the challenges of measuring concentration and concentration impacts (see Current state), have resulted in weaker, not stronger, anti-competitive laws, regulations, and behaviour.
+Some regulators have recognized this and are calling for improvements in Canada's competition legislation (cf. Kerr, 2021).

 - Mergers and acquisitions, vertically and horizontally.
 This has become the most common strategy because it sped up the growth process.
 This of course results in fewer firms in a sector.